mcclure/emily/doc/manual.md

 "Numbers" are double-precision floats.

+There is a `true` but is no "false"; `null` is used as the "false" value.
+Library functions which must evaluate true vs falsehood, like `if`, treat any non-null value as true.

 Remember: these different kinds of values only differ in terms of which arguments they will accept (without failing) when applied as functions.

 ## Token types